This page offers information on many frequently asked questions that come into the AODA inbox. We hope you find some of these answers helpful!

 Do you ordain priests or ministers?

 The AODA’s sister organization, the Gnostic Celtic Church (GCC), manages the Order’s training program for clergy.
-Initiates of the First Degree may apply for reception as deacons in the GCC, and thereafter pursue a course of study and practice that parallels the AODA study program for the Second Degree.
+Candidates may be received as Novitates, Initiates of the First Degree may apply for reception as Deacons in the GCC, and thereafter pursue a course of study and practice that parallels the AODA study program for the Second Degree.
 Second Degree initiates who have fulfilled the GCC’s requirements may be ordained as priests and priestesses, and those who choose to do so may thereafter go on to a more demanding course of study in preparation for consecration as bishops of the Gnostic Celtic Church.

 Can I get an AODA priest or priestess to perform my wedding?

 Not unless you know one personally, and then, it’s up to the priest or priestess.
-Providing clergy for weddings and other public services is not currently a service that we offer.
+Providing clergy for weddings and other public services is not currently a service that we offer, although this is something we are planning for in the future.

 Do AODA Druids take Druid names?